-- Flaxseeds.
-Flax is great for skin health and losing weight as it modulates estrogen levels and may also increase collagen production.
+- Flaxseeds — Flax is great for skin health and general health as it modulates estrogen levels and may also increase collagen production.
 You can sprinkle flaxseed on your breakfast, in your smoothies or simply eat the seeds by themselves.

-- Hydrating foods.
-Because dehydration can lead to bloating and dry skin, try to eat more naturally hydrating foods.
+- Hydrating foods — Because dehydration can lead to bloating and dry skin, try to eat more naturally hydrating foods.
 These include fresh veggies and fruit, especially melon, berries, cucumber, celery, citrus fruits and fresh herbs.
-Making Cellulite Slim Down Juice at home is one of the best ways to consume a bunch of these at once.
+Making Cellulite Slim Down Juice at home is a great way to consume a bunch of these at once.

-- Clean protein sources.
-High-quality protein foods like grass-fed beef, free-range poultry, pastured eggs, wild-caught fish and organic protein powder can increase metabolism and aid in cellulite reduction.
-Ideally, aim to consume at least 3–4 ounces with every meal.
+- Clean protein sources — High-quality protein foods, like grass-fed beef, free-range poultry, pastured eggs, wild-caught fish and organic protein powder, can support a healthy metabolism and aid in cellulite reduction.
+Ideally, aim to consume at least three to four ounces with every meal.

-- Healthy fats (EFAs and MCFAs).
-Coconut and wild-caught fish contain fatty acids that promote healthy tissue.
-Consume 1 tablespoon daily of extra virgin coconut oil and 1 serving of wild-caught fish (or 1,000 mg of fish oil daily) for the best results.
+- Healthy fats — Coconut and wild-caught fish contain fatty acids that promote healthy tissue.
+Consume one tablespoon daily of extra virgin coconut oil and one serving of wild-caught fish (or 1,000 milligrams of fish oil) daily for the best results.

-- Water.
-Wondering if drinking lots of water is really that important for reducing cellulite?
+- Water — Wondering if drinking lots of water is really that important for reducing cellulite?
 Yes!
-Water keeps skin hydrated and helps flush out toxic compounds from your body.
-These fatty globules under the skin harbor toxins and make cellulite more visible.
-Clean them out by drinking 8–10 glasses of fresh water daily.
-Well hydrated skin will look more even, with less of a lumpy, dry or aged look.
+Water keeps skin hydrated and helps flush out toxic compounds.
+Aim to drink eight to 10 glasses of fresh water daily.
+Well-hydrated skin looks more even, with less of a lumpy, dry or aged look.

 Try to avoid or reduce these foods, which may cause or worsen cellulite:

-- Sugar and salt.
-If you think your diet has no effect on cellulite, think again!
+- Sugar and salt — If you think your diet has no effect on cellulite, think again!
 Here’s why: Sugar causes fluid retention, inflammation and storage of body fat — all of which can increase the appearance of cellulite.
-Read labels and aim to reduce or remove added sugar from your diet.
-Limit your sodium intake as well, because salt is one of the main causes of water retention, which can worsen cellulite and bloating.
-Stick to my healing foods diet for best results, which is low in both sugar and salt.
+Read labels, and aim to reduce or remove added sugar.
+Limit your sodium intake as well, because salt is one of the main causes of water retention.
+Stick to a healing diet for best results, which is low in both sugar and salt.

-- Refined flour and refined grain products.
-These break down quickly into sugar and are high in calories that can be stored as extra fat.
+- Refined flour and refined grain products — These break down quickly into sugar and are high in calories.

-- Food Allergens.
-Foods like gluten, A1 casein found in most dairy, shellfish and peanuts can cause allergies or inflammation in some.
-This has negative effects on skin health like potentially decreasing circulation and interfering with normal nutrient absorption.
+- Food allergens — Foods like gluten, A1 casein found in most dairy, shellfish and peanuts can cause allergies or inflammation in some.
+These have negative effects on skin health, like potentially decreasing circulation and interfering with normal nutrient absorption.

 2. Consume More Collagen